HYF-Class20/agile-development-group2-hyf-redesign/planning/backlog.md

   - There is a button located next to the navigation bar, providing additional functionality for the use

-- [ ] As a user, I want to see an image with a warm welcome statement located beneath the navigation bar to create a welcoming atmosphere
+- [ ] As a user, it is imperative to have a clear and concise title accompanied by an appropriate image, along with a warm welcome statement, located below the navigation bar
-- There is an image with a warm welcome statement to create a welcoming atmosphere for the use
+- There is a title and an image with a warm welcome statement to create a welcoming atmosphere for the use

 - [ ]As a user, I want to see a clear and concise description of the webpage to understand its purpose and goals
   - The webpage contain a clear and concise description, informing the user of its purpose and goals

 - [ ] As a user, I want to see the average number of students who have graduated from HYF prominently displayed to understand the organization's impact and success